Focus on Frankston

 Frankston is a modern city, fronting Port Phillip Bay.
 The commercial centre of Frankston incorporates the Bayside Shopping Centre and the Bayside Entertainment Centre that includes cinemas, eateries and fashion outlets.
 A short distance east is the Karingal Shopping Centre and Star Zone, an entertainment precinct featuring Village Cinemas, restaurants, indoor play centre, gym, TAB, hair and beauty stores and free parking.

 Frankston has a thriving arts and theatre scene with the popular Frankston Arts Centre and several galleries.
-A visit to the McClelland Sculpture Park & Gallery is a great experience.
+A visit to the McClelland Sculpture Park & Gallery is wonderful for the whole family.

 The beaches around Frankston are mainly calm and sandy, ideal for swimming, boating and other aquatic activities.
 To the south, the sandy beaches make way for rocky cliffs and headlands.
 Panoramic views can be enjoyed across Port Phillip Bay and north along the beachside suburbs from vantage points such as Olivers Hill.